Training and qualifications

 How will my training be funded?

-Funding for training and qualifications is entirely dependant on what and where you chose to study, and your employer's training policies.
+Funding for training and qualifications is entirely dependant on what and where you choose to study, and your employer's training policies.

 What are the advantages of training?